j75kim/j75kim/README.md

-# About Me

-I am a second year Computer Science student at the University of Waterloo.
+My name is Jiwon Kim and I am a second year Computer Science student at the University of Waterloo.

-- Currently learning Flask and PyTorch
+Thanks for stopping by!
+Contact me at j75kim@uwaterloo.ca